 - Cultural Resources

 EPA requires asbestos inspections and agency notification prior to most building renovations and demolitions.
 Further, OSHA requires that building owners provide employees, contractors, and tenants with information concerning the presence and locations of asbestos-containing materials in buildings.
-Because building owners are required to presume that certain materials contain asbestos when making notifications, notification is applicable to all suspect asbestos-containing materials.
+Because building owners are required to presume that certain materials contain asbestos when making notifications, notification is applicable to all known and suspect asbestos-containing materials.

 Asbestos surveys are conducted as stand-alone inspections or as part of Environmental Site Assessments.
 ECA has performed hundreds of asbestos surveys at residential, commercial, and industrial facilities.
 ECA uses only AHERA Accredited Building Inspectors for asbestos surveys.
-Our inspectors are familiar with the proper sampling and analytical procedures to ensure that minimum regulatory requirements are satisfied.
+Our inspectors are familiar with the proper sampling and analytical procedures to ensure that regulatory requirements are satisfied.